Lookyloo/project_template/README.md

 ## `etc` directory

-Contains templates for systemd services, how to set them up is explained in the files themselves
+Contains templates for systemd services, how to set them up is explained in the files themselves.
+You also need to rename the process file name to the name you use in `config/generic.json.sample`.

 ## `tools` directory